-4. Structure and Functioning of the Legal Gateway Meeting
+4. Structure and Functioning of the Care Planning Panel

-The Panel will meet weekly at Bickerstaffe House and will be chaired by a relevant Service Manager on a rotating basis.
-The Panel will be held on a Thursday and it will begin at 12.30 p.m.
-Where there is a busy week the panel may have to commence earlier.
+The Panel will meet weekly at Bickerstaffe House and will be chaired by the Assistant Director or Head of Service.
+The Panel will be held on a Wednesday afternoon.

 The Panel will consist of:

-- Admin Support to minute meeting and update Legal Planning tracker.
+- Admin Support to minute meeting and update Care Planning tracker.

 Administration support will be available to: